 - Could the impact so far be considered to be within a Board’s strategic risk appetite?

-In this post, we are sharing some of the opinions of the members who participated in the prize draw (and received a discount to attend our 1-day course: How do you Become an Effective NED on Board!).
+In this post, we are sharing some of the opinions of our members.
 There were a few common themes which we describe below:

 The role of the institutional shareholders